 In August 2014 I received a PhD in Engineering and Public Policy (EPP) from Carnegie Mellon University.
-Research-wise, I worked on empirical measurements and economic modeling of online crime, towards structuring effective countermeasures.
-This is evident in my PhD thesis Structuring Disincentives for Online Criminals.
+I worked on empirical measurements and economic modeling of online crime, towards understanding and structuring effective countermeasures.
+The title of my PhD thesis is Structuring Disincentives for Online Criminals.
 In this effort I was fortunate to be advised by Nicolas Christin and funded by CyLab.

 - L. DeKoven, T. Pottinger, S. Savage, G. Voelker, N. Leontiadis.
 Following Their Footsteps: Characterizing Account Automation Abuse and Defenses.
 In Proceedings of the 18th Internet Measurement Conference (IMC'18).
 Boston, MA, USA.
-November 2018. [to appear]
+November 2018. [paper]

 - S.Farooqi, F. Zaffar, N. Leontiadis, Z. Shafiq.
 Measuring and Mitigating OAuth Access Token Abuse by Collusion Networks.
 In Proceedings of the 17th Internet Measurement Conference (IMC'17).
 London, UK.
 November 2017. [paper]

 - L. DeKoven, S. Savage, G. Voelker, and N. Leontiadis.
 Malicious Browser Extensions at Scale: Bridging the Observability Gap between Web Site and Browser.
 In Proceedings of 10th USENIX Workshop on Cyber Security Experimentation and Test (CSET'17).
 Vancouver, Canada.
 August 2017. [paper]